tlswg/tls13-spec/draft-ietf-tls-tls13.md

 by following the procedure and requirements in {{backward-compatibility}}.

 Implementations MUST NOT send zero-length fragments of Handshake or Alert types, even if those fragments contain padding.
+Implementations that receive such messages MUST terminate the connection with a "decode_error" alert.
 Zero-length fragments of Application Data MAY be sent as they are potentially useful as a traffic analysis countermeasure.